 Each new Destiny 2 expansion and season brings with it a higher Destiny 2 Power level cap to work towards.

-It means at certain points you'll have to change your focus to certain activities to keep levelling, all to help you access and survive end-game content.
+Learning where to find Powerful Gear and Pinnacle Gear sources is a key aspect of Destiny 2 levelling - and in short, means at points you'll have to change your focus to certain activities to keep levelling, all to help you access and survive end-game content.

 It's a slightly overwhelming system to get your head around at first, and this page will explain how to navigate each step of the way.

 - How gear levels work in Destiny 2 and the max level cap explained